What is a Thermal Oxidizer?

 Questions to Ask when Considering a Thermal Oxidizer (TOX)

 • Is a thermal oxidizer the most cost-effective oxidizer solution for my airstream?
-(See: Selecting an Oxidizer or How to Purchase a Regenerative Thermal Oxidizer)
+(See: Selecting an Oxidizer)

 • Would a heat exchanger be cost effective?